paritytech/parity-bridge/user_guide.md

 kovan: `ForeignBridge` contract at [0xc62BC10aBD17DD94f94E931e815DE7aFEa48ec54](https://kovan.etherscan.io/address/0xc62BC10aBD17DD94f94E931e815DE7aFEa48ec54) which is an [ERC20-token](https://kovan.etherscan.io/token/0xc62BC10aBD17DD94f94E931e815DE7aFEa48ec54).

-this guide assumes you use [metamask](https://metamask.io/). it also assumes that in metamask you have three accounts `address1`, `address2` and `address3` which initially have 0 ether on ropsten and kovan.
+this guide assumes you use [metamask](https://metamask.io/) and that in metamask you have three accounts `address1`, `address2` and `address3` which initially have 0 ether on ropsten and kovan.

 in this guide you will:

 1. use the bridge to transfer ropsten ether into ERC20 tokens on kovan
-2. transfer tokens around on kovan
+2. transfer those tokens around on kovan
 3. use the bridge to transfer tokens on kovan back into ether on ropsten

 before playing around with the bridge you need some test ether on both testnets.